United States of America Travel

 Here are some common phrases that you may need to use while visiting the United States of America:

-• Good Afternoon – used to greet people during the mid-day.
+- Good Afternoon – used to greet people at midday.

-• Thank You (or Thanks for short) – use to express appreciation.
+- Thank You (or Thanks for short) – used to express appreciation.

-• Excuse Me – Used to get someone’s attention or to apologize for interruption.
+- Excuse Me – Used to get someone’s attention or to apologize for an interruption.
 For instance, “Excuse me, can you help me?” or “Excuse me, sorry for interrupting”.

 In addition, here are some key slang terms that you may hear in the United States and what they mean:

-• Bless Your Heart – This is another term that is often used in the southern states.
-This term can either be a reply to someone for doing something nice, or a polite way of telling you that you are acting foolish.
+- Bless Your Heart – This is another term that is often used in the southern states.
+This term can either be a reply to someone for doing something nice, or a polite way of telling you that you are acting foolishly.

 If you would like to familiarize yourself with other important phrases that you will want to know when visiting the United States, please refer to the United States: Important Phrases page on TripAdvisor.
 For your assistance, I have also linked to my guide on the “Top 10 Things to Know When Visiting the United States for the First Time” below as well.